Traffic Tickets in South CarolinaInstant South Carolina Driving Record

 Depending on your traffic violation and county court in South Carolina, you may have to pay surcharges in addition to your traffic ticket fine.
 Contact the SC traffic court handling your case for more information.

 When you’re convicted of a traffic violation, the South Carolina Department of Motor Vehicles (DMV) will add points to your SC driving record.
 Once you accumulate ;12 points or more, the DMV will suspend your driver's license.

 You may eligible to remove 4 points off your record by completing an approved defensive driving course.
-The SC DMV allows you to take the course only 1 time every 3 years.
+The SC DMV allows you to take the course only once every 3 years.